gambitproject/gambit/doc/biblio.rst

    “Computing Nash Equilibria by Iterated Polymatrix Approximation.”
    Journal of Economic Dynamics and Control 28: 1229-1241.

 ..
+[Jiang11] A. X. Jiang, K. Leyton-Brown, and N. Bhat (2011) "Action-Graph Games."
+Games and Economic Behavior 71(1): 141-173.

-[KolMegSte94] Daphne Koller, Nimrod Megiddo, and Bernhard von Stengel, "Efficient computation of equilibria for extensive two-person games", 247-259, Games and Economic Behavior , 14, 1996.
+..
+[KolMegSte94] Daphne Koller, Nimrod Megiddo, and Bernhard von Stengel (1996).
+   "Efficient computation of equilibria for extensive two-person games."
+   Games and Economic Behavior 14: 247-259.

 ..
 [LemHow64] C. E. Lemke and J. T. Howson, "Equilibrium points of bimatrix games", 413-423, Journal of the Society of Industrial and